- unsafe.Pointer

 Resource r = new Resource("file");

-// Removing the reference
+// Remove the reference

 r = null;

-System.gc(); // DOES NOT guarantee calling cleaner
+System.gc(); // DOES NOT guarantee cleaner invocation

 }